oksusoo1/fireflutter/README.md

   },
 ),
 ```

+- Some use cases of `UserDoc`
+  - When user had signed-in Firebase, `auth changes` event happens immediately while the user's document is not available in `UserService.instance.user`
+    - For instance, when app restart, the user signs in to `Firebase Auth` very quickly, and then, `UserService` begins to work to get user document into `UserService.instance.user`.
+So, user document is not available at the time of user sign in.
+    - To know if the user is admin or not, user document must be downloaded from firestore.
+    - When user document had been downloaded, `UserDoc` will update its child widgets.
+So, `UserDoc` is a perfect solution to work based on user document.
+    - `UserDoc` will update its child widget on any changes of the user doc.

 - To display a user profile, but only one time build (not automatic rebuild), use `UserFutureDoc` widget.
 The builder of `UserFutureDoc` is based on future builder.
 So, it does not rebuild even if the user profile document changes.
   - This widget may be used for forms.
 Like display user profile data in input fields.